Discouraged in Writing? Start Here!

 Let’s set up a baseline

 Every writer has a process.
-It’s not always going to be the same process for every work, and it might change over time.
-I can attest to that.
-But when you start out, your process will be in flux, and it can be hard to figure out what parts of it are working, and which ones aren’t.
+It’s not always going to be the same process for every work, and it will likely change over time.
+But when you’re just starting out, you may find it difficult to discern which parts of your nascent process are working, and which ones aren’t.

-When I began, I was already an avid reader, and I’d read Stephen King’s On Writing, Orson Scott Card’s How to Write Science Fiction & Fantasy, and other books on writing.
-Those books helped, but much of the advice that I encountered encouraged an organic, free-wheeling approach, one where you just sit down and write.
+When I began, I was already an avid reader, and I tried to prepare for writing by diving into Stephen King’s On Writing and Orson Scott Card’s How to Write Science Fiction & Fantasy, and various other books and sites.
+Those resources helped, for sure, but much of the advice that I encountered encouraged an organic, free-wheeling approach, one where you just sit down and write.
 That didn’t work for me, and it might not work for you, either.
+And some other sources, especially little blurbs you might encounter in places like Pinterest or Reddit, might encourage highly specific, rigid approaches.
+Some of those might work for you, but you’ll almost certainly have to tweak them to fit your needs.

-So, let’s break this out into four familiar categories, which I’ve named a bit differently to squeeze an acronym out of it: people (characters), action (the plot), words (the structures and flow of writing), and setting: PAWS.
-Now you can think of a friendly dog or cat helping out with this.
-I was originally tempted to use Orson Scott Card’s MICE quotient here, but that focuses more on checking that a story has meaning by determining if elements change from beginning to end.
+I’ll break this out into familiar categories, which I’ve named a bit differently to squeeze an acronym out of it: people (characters), action (the plot), words (the structures and flow of writing), and setting: PAWS.
+Now you can think of this as a friendly dog or cat helping you along.
+I was originally going to use Orson Scott Card’s MICE quotient here, but that focuses more on checking that a story has meaning by determining if elements change from beginning to end (I’ll go deeper into that kind of thing with editing).
 So, let’s stick with PAWS.

 People

 I’m going to go out on a limb here and say that your characters are the most important part of your story.
-You can make a story driven by ideas, plots, or even places (Isaac Asimov did it), but it’s going to be harder to connect your audience with a mushroom planet or a balloon-based economy without well-formed characters to connect with.
+You can make a story driven by ideas, plots, or even places (Isaac Asimov famously pulled off idea-based storytelling), but it’s going to be much harder to connect your audience with something like a mushroom planet or a balloon-based fantasy economy without well-formed characters for your readers to empathize with.

 • Do a character sheet.
-Here’s a link to one that I made, based on a bunch of sources I cobbled together.
-You can find others out there, too, including ones that are less complicated…or more complicated.
-Filling out these kinds of sheets will help your characters feel more real to you, and that will come out in your writing.
-But before you start or feel daunted by long sheets, a couple of pieces of advice: 1.
-You don’t have to fill these sheets out completely (I’ve never actually filled one out entirely, and I’m quite a completionist) - they’re meant to be a guide to getting to know your characters: it’s less like a tax form, more like a dating profile.
+This might seem like busywork, but filling out these kinds of sheets (even partially) will help your characters feel more real to you, and that will come out in your writing.
+Here’s a link to a character sheet that I made, based on a bunch of sources I cobbled together: feel free to download it or print it out.
+You can find others out there, too, including ones that are less complicated (or more complicated).
+Now, before you feel daunted by the dozens of entries on these sheets, here are a couple of pieces of advice: 1.
+You don’t have to fill these sheets out completely (I’ve never actually filled one out entirely, and I’m quite a completionist) - they’re meant to be a guide to getting to know your characters: it’s less like a tax form and more like a dating profile.
 And 2.
-Most of the information on these sheets will never end up in your story: your character is like an iceberg, and most of this extra information will be floating under the surface.
+Most of the information on these sheets will never end up in your story: your character is like an iceberg, and most of this information will sit under the surface.

 • Personality profiles.
-Personality tests are a Big Thing: Myers-Briggs, the Enneagram, astrology (to a certain extent), and even the one with the four animals (the exact animals seem to change from source to source).
+Personality tests are a Big Thing: Myers-Briggs, the Enneagram, astrology (to a certain extent), and more.
 The cool thing about using these?
-It doesn’t matter how much you buy in to them (on a scale from True Believer to It’s Quackery): they’re great good tools for character-building, and even for character interaction.
-I’d advise you to pick a favorite (I use the Enneagram, and I’ll have a post about using it) and go for it.
-There are fields for personality profiles in many character sheets, including mine, but starting with this can be a good start if you find a character sheet daunting.
+It doesn’t matter how much you buy in to them for real people: they’re great tools for character-building and character interactions.
+I’d advise you to pick a favorite (I use the Enneagram, which I go deeper into here (along with more details on other systems)) and go for it.
+There are fields for personality profiles in many character sheets, including mine, but starting with personality typology can be best if you find a character sheet daunting.

 • Run your character through a mundane situation.
-You can write this down, or just play it out in your head: take your character(s) and walk them through an everyday thing.
+Take your character(s) and walk them through an everyday thing.
 Have them go to class, get groceries, shop for a phone, etc. If you find it easy to draw out their quirks or traits in a simple scenario, you’ve probably got a solid character.
+You can write this down as a short scene or story, or just play it out in your head.

 • Run your character through a fictional scenario that you’re familiar with.
 Take one of your favorite books, films, or other media, and put your character into a crucial scene, perhaps in the protagonist’s shoes.
 What do they do?
 Do they succeed?
 How?
 Do they fail?
 What’s their reaction?
 Do this a couple of different ways to stress-test your character and see if you know enough about them.

 • Write some fan fiction.
-I’m going to keep coming back to this one, because it actually helped me a lot.
+I’m going to come back to this one a few times, because it actually helped me a lot.
 When you use characters that someone else has come up with (or invent a character and put them into someone else’s world or plot), it acts as a kind of scientific control, removing variables and letting you play in a low-pressure sandbox.
-This can be a controversial topic in writing, so I have a whole post about it here.
+This can be a controversial topic in writing, so I have a whole post about it here (and the post includes some alternatives to get the benefits without writing actual fan fiction).

 • Keep authenticity in mind.
-If you’re focusing on characters who come from a different demographic or background than you (or people that you know very well), make sure that you make a solid effort to understand and empathize with those characters: read books by people from the demographic in question, read books about the demographic in question, watch online content from people in the demographic, get to know people from the demographic (which is just a good idea in general), research the history and culture of the demographic.
+If you’re focusing on characters who come from a different demographic or background than you, make a solid effort to understand and empathize with those characters: read books by people from the demographic in question, read books about the demographic in question, watch online content from people in the demographic, get to know people from the demographic (which is just a good idea in general), research the history and culture of the demographic.
 I’m sure you can find plenty of infamous examples of otherwise well-regarded books that awkwardly failed to represent people different from the author.

 • And keep authenticity in mind even if you’re firmly in the speculative realm (sci-fi or fantasy).
 Put thought into your characters’ places in society.
-Especially with fantasy, check how our world functioned at the same social/technological level, and take that into account, as it will up-level your authenticity.
-For instance, I read a very good fantasy novel recently, but the author made some choices that, on the surface, addressed modern sensibilities…but clotheslined my suspension of disbelief: if you’re going to radically change a major paradigm of a time period (whether that’s social, economic, technological, etc.), make sure you know how the society/people compensate for that change.
-You don’t have to provide an exposition bomb to cover yourself, but if you’re aware of it, it will likely come through.
+Especially with fantasy, check how the real world functioned at the same social/technological level, and take that into account, as it will up-level your authenticity.
+And if your character(s) would be out of place in the real world, come up with the reasons for that (you never have to put those reasons in your story, but knowing them will do wonders).

 Action

 Do you have your story figured out?
 Do you have an outline or a summary?
 Do you know the ending?
 Or are you playing it by ear and figuring it out as you go?
-You’ll probably see advice that tells you to do one particular thing, all the way from ‘you must have your entire story planned out with a detailed outline!’ to ‘you can’t be creative if you’re planning things out, you have to let your ideas flow onto the page!’
+You’ll probably see advice that tells you to take one specific approach, anywhere between ‘you must have your entire story planned out with a detailed outline!’ to ‘you can’t be creative if you’re planning things out, you have to let your ideas flow onto the page!’
 So, where should you be on that spectrum?
 That’s up to you.
 But how do you find out what works best for you?

-When I started, most of the advice I’d read discouraged outlining and planning.
-I had a general idea of my plot (a set of crystal-clear scenes strung together with fog), and I tried to just…go with it.
+When I started, most of the advice I read discouraged outlining and planning.
+I had a general idea of my plot (in the form of crystal-clear scenes strung together with fog), and I tried to just…go with it.
 But that didn’t work for me.
 I needed more structure: I needed outlines and notes and plans.
-After a few years of practice, I’ve found that I don’t need the same level of structure, especially because I let my characters do some of the legwork for me.
+After a few years of writing, I’ve found that I don’t need that same level of structure, especially because I let my characters do some of the legwork for me.
 You might be like I was, or you might be in an entirely different spot.
 How do you tell if your plot is turning your writing into a slog, and what do you do about it?
 Let’s dive into another bulleted list and, spoiler alert, it’s going to have some similarities with the previous list:

 • Make an outline: okay, this is probably pretty obvious, but there are some sources that will explicitly advise against it.
-If you don’t like the idea of writing out an outline, you could try something visual, like a flowchart or a little comic.
-You can also make your outline dead simple by just writing down what’s in each of your story’s acts (see the next point).
+If you don’t like the idea of building an outline, you could try something visual, like a flowchart or a little comic.
+You can also make your outline dead simple by just writing down a short (even single sentence) summary of what’s in each of your story’s chapters or acts (see the next point).

 • Use a classic narrative flow.
-There are a few different ways to look at this: 3-act structure, 4-act structure, 7-act structure, etc. I personally like the Save the Cat! one.
-Now, you don’t have to follow one of these narrative flows, but it’s a good idea to at least use it as a guide.
-So what you do here is simply take the structure and fill in a brief blurb for each step that corresponds to your plot (or explicitly identify where your plot differs).
-If your plot is too far off from one of these flows, it could be a sign that it needs some more work.
+There are a few different ways to look at this: 3-act structure, 4-act structure, 7-act structure, etc. I personally like the Save the Cat! one, which has 15 “beats” to it.
+Now, you don’t have to follow one of these narrative flows, but it’s a good idea to at least use one as a guide.
+Pick one of the structures and fill in a brief blurb for each step that corresponds to your plot (or explicitly identify where your plot differs).
+If your plot is too far off from one of these flows, it could be a sign that it needs more work.

 • Make your characters your partners.
 It’s important for your characters to have agency in a story, rather than have the plot dictate what they do.
-If you know them well enough, you’ll feel when a plot point isn’t authentic to your characters.
+If you know your characters well enough (see the “People” section above), you’ll feel when a plot point isn’t authentic to your characters.
 When your characters are helping you through the plot, it becomes more engaging for you, as the author, and it’ll show in your story.

 • Don’t fall into the Mystery Box Trap.
-This might be a bit controversial, but since this problem has hit some very prominent works, it’s a good thing to keep in mind.
-The mystery box storytelling method has you setting up a mysterious aspect of your story to keep your readers in suspense.
+This might be a bit controversial, but since this problem has come up in some very prominent works, it’s a good thing to keep in mind.
+In the mystery box storytelling method, you set up key unknowns in your plot to keep your readers in suspense.
 It can make your story highly engaging, but there’s a catch: the Mystery Box Trap.
-The Mystery Box Trap doesn’t happen just by making a mystery box story, it happens when you, the author, get caught up in the suspense.
+The Mystery Box Trap happens when you, the author, get caught up in the suspense.
 In other words: figure out your ending/resolution early on.
-Otherwise, you might write yourself into a corner or end up with a disappointing resolution.
+Otherwise, you might write yourself into a corner or end up with a disappointing conclusion.

 • In a broader sense, don’t fall into the Escalation or Wilderness Traps.
-In the Escalation Trap, your story gets bigger and bigger and bigger, and suddenly you can’t fit it all into a good resolution.
+In the Escalation Trap, your story gets bigger and bigger and bigger, and suddenly you can’t fit all of the threads into a satisfying resolution (I can think of a couple of series that went this way, especially by adding more and more character perspectives).
 And in the Wilderness Trap, you wander and wander with your plot until you’re entirely lost and don’t know how to get back.
-I’ve seen this happen in a couple of published works that I’ve read, where it’s clear that the author either didn’t plan an ending or got caught up in so many side plots that it got away from them.
-You don’t need to have detailed outlines to avoid these traps, but it’s a good idea to have some understanding of where your stories are going.
+I’ve seen this happen in a couple of published works that I’ve read: it’s clear that the author either didn’t plan an ending or got caught up in so many side plots that the story got away from them.
+You don’t need to have detailed outlines to avoid these traps, but it’s a good idea to have some understanding of where your stories are going, so you don’t end up having to rework or rewrite large portions of your work.

 Words

 When you look back at what you’ve written, you might find yourself in the same situation I used to be in: you don’t like what you wrote.
-That’s okay.
+It might sound amateurish, toneless, or just plain bad.
+And that’s okay.
 The list below can help you get through this:

 • Your first drafts will probably suck.
 Don’t get me wrong: you might churn out an early draft that really works.
 But in many cases, it will feel like it’s nowhere near what you want.
-And that’s not uncommon: many of your favorite books likely started out as trash.
+And that’s not uncommon: many of your favorite books likely started out as versions that the authors thought of as garbage.
 So, take this as permission to dislike what you’ve written: accept it, and keep going.
 Lean on your characters and on your ideas to get those early words out.
-Editing will be your friend.
+Editing is what will shape the early stuff into magic.

 • Keep reading: you’ll see this advice over and over and over, and it really does help.
 Take time to read, whether it’s just a few pages before you go to bed, an audio book during your commute, or setting aside a big chunk of time on a weekend to sit with a cup of tea and devour a book.
 Reading will help your writing, hands down.

 • Write by the rules…mostly.
 There are plenty of authors out there who can get away with full on felonies against the expected structures of the written word.
 You might be one of them.
-But, you probably shouldn’t count on it.
+But you shouldn’t count on it.
 So, unless you have supreme confidence in your linguistic skills, stick to the rules regarding sentence structures, punctuation, dialogue, and more.
-Writing is a form of communication, and communication is best provided when it is clear.
+Writing is a form of communication, and communication is best when it is clear.
 And the rules help you achieve that.
-That being said, some of the rules hammered into many of us aren’t nearly as critical.
-Like starting sentences with “and,” or ending a sentence with a preposition.
-Some of those rules are just outdated, while others are more like guidelines.
-How can you tell if you’re bending the rules too much (or not enough)?
+That being said, some of the rules hammered into you over the years may be outdated.
+Like starting sentences with “and,” or ending sentences with prepositions.
+So, how can you tell if you’re bending the rules too much (or not enough)?
 Check out the next couple of points:

 • Do at least one read-aloud editing session.
 I resisted this like nothing else; I’d sit at my computer, awkwardly trying to speak the words aloud.
-It felt so weird to just…read aloud in an otherwise empty room.
-There were times where I’d start talking, shake my head, and move on to something else.
+It felt so weird to just…talk out loud in an otherwise empty room.
+There were times where I’d start speaking, shake my head, and move on to something else.
 But it actually works.
-You catch so much in a read-aloud editing session that you just don’t catch when silently editing.
+You catch so much in a read-aloud editing session that you don’t notice when silently editing.
 I’ll admit that it’s still hard for me to get going with a read-aloud, but once I do, it’s pretty easy to keep going.
 So definitely try it; it’ll help!

 • Write a draft in Comic Sans for editing.
 I think I saw this as a tip on Pinterest or Reddit or something, and I thought it was ridiculous, but several people responded that it seemed to help.
-So I tried it, and it certainly did seem like I started to catch more issues as I edited.
-I don’t know why it works, if it actually works, or if it’s some kind of psychological placebo effect, but it’s worth a shot.
+So I tried it, and it certainly did seem like I caught more issues as I did read-through edits.
+It may just be some kind of psychological placebo effect, but it’s worth a shot.
 Just remember to change it back to a sane font before sending it out anywhere!

 • Editing is your friend.
 You’ll likely spend a lot more time editing than writing.
 And that’s to be expected.
 It might seem daunting, but editing can be fun, especially as you see passages and dialogue mature.
 If you want to know more, I have a separate page on the topic here.

 • Use beta readers.
 Family and friends make for a good start, but you might want to invest in an independent beta reader.
-Good ones can run a few hundred dollars for a longer manuscript, but they can find things that you and those close to you might miss.
-Or if you have acquaintances that are avid readers, one might be willing to give you feedback (depending on your relationship with that person, it’s a good idea to compensate them for their time, whether that’s monetary, culinary, or with some other gift).
+Good ones can run a few hundred dollars for a longer manuscript, but they can find things that you and those close to you will miss.
+Or if you have acquaintances that are avid readers, one might be willing to give you feedback (depending on your relationship with that person, it’s a good idea to offer compensation for their time and efforts, whether that’s monetary, culinary, or via some other gift).
+I used Fiverr to find a couple of beta readers: one of them gave excellent and detailed critical feedback in a report, while the other’s report felt more like a feel-good validation.
+I also cover this on the editing page.

 Setting

-Depending on your type of story, your setting could be anywhere between dead simple and extremely complex.
-And its importance can vary wildly.
-So, let’s go through one last list to review with your setting.
+Depending on your type of story, your setting could be anywhere from dead simple to enormously complex.
+And the setting’s importance to the narrative can vary wildly.
+So, let’s go through one last list to review your settings.

 • What is the history of your setting?